Jake Bobo

-Early life and high school
+Early life

 Bobo grew up in Concord, Massachusetts, and attended the Belmont Hill School.
-He caught 34 passes for 514 yards and five touchdowns as a senior.
-Bobo was rated a three-star recruit and committed to play college football at Duke over offers from Wake Forest, Boston College, and Army.
+During high school he was a three-time first team All-Independent School League (ISL) selection.
+As a junior, his team won the Kevin Fleming Bowl to capture the New England Prep School championship.
+Bobo committed to play college football at Duke over offers from Wake Forest, Boston College, and Army.